 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

-In some cases, tissue samples from CVS or amniocentesis may be insufficient for karyotyping; confirmation by specific fluorescent in situ hybridization (FISH) assay is acceptable for these samples.
+In some cases, tissue samples from chorionic villous sampling (CVS) or amniocentesis may be insufficient for karyotyping; confirmation by specific fluorescent in situ hybridization (FISH) assay is acceptable for these samples.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.

 POLICY HISTORY03/21/2013: Approved by Medical Policy Advisory Committee.

 08/01/2013: Added CPT code 81479 to the Code Reference section.
 Added the following ICD-9 codes to the Code Reference section: 655.10, 655.11, 655.13, 659.50, 659.53, 659.60, 659.63, 758.5, V23.81, and V23.82.

 02/18/2014: Added the following new 2014 CPT code(s) to the Code Reference section: 81507.